John R. Towle: Legacy

 The USNS Private John R. Towle (T-AK-240) was named in his honor.

 Towle Fitness Center in Fort Bragg, North Carolina was named in his honor.

 The citizens of Oosterhout marched in a parade in Private Towle's honor and renamed a street in the village after him on the morning of September 21, 2019, on the 75th anniversary of his heroism and their liberation.

 On September 21, 2024, 80 years after his death, the village unveiled a new monument.
 The committee, consisting of five villagers, realized the monument.
 Under the watchful eye of the 82nd Airborne Division, a delegation from the US Embassy, the Alderman of the municipality of Overbetuwe, direct family members of the Towle family, and hundreds of villagers, the monument was unveiled.
 The monument is located on John R. Towle Street in a grassy area at the corner with Peperstraat.

-The memorial is a warm place to continue remembering the heroic deed.